 JB has plans to offer his customers even more.
 His dream is to build an upper floor where there would be spinning classes, aerobic classes – a variety of cardio classes.
 He’d keep the weights on the main floor.
 JB knows it’s ambitious, but once again he taps into his “never give up” philosophy.
 JB knows more than most about how important that ethic is.

-Years ago, JB got in a motorcycle accident.
+Years ago, JB got in a bad motorcycle accident.
 He broke his pelvis, tore his aorta, lost sight in one eye, had a stroke, and spent some time in a coma.
 It took him a full year to get back on his feet.
 While he was in a coma, JB’s mother and sister took over running the gym.
 They had never run a business before, but they knew how important it was to JB, so they were committed to figuring it out.
 They successfully kept it running without JB having any idea.
 After JB was back at the helm of Powerhouse, the woman who witnessed the accident and who called 911 wanted to find out if the man she saw get hit was ok.
 She went to the motorcycle bar where she saw men wearing the same jackets.
 She asked inside if they knew anything about the man who had been hit.
 The men at the bar told her to go to the Powerhouse on Grand River and to ask the guy behind the counter if he knew anything.
-Of course, JB was touched that she took the time to find out about his well-being.
-JB was so taken he offered to buy her dinner.
+That man was JB who used his own gym for his rehab.
+JB was touched that she took the time to find out about his well-being.
+He was so taken he offered to buy her dinner.
 Now Toria, or Mrs. Braxton, helps run the gym with JB, her husband.